Wulff-1996/MyCourseRatingAppAndroid/README.md

 The view are contrainted to portrait mode.

 Error handling for authentication and posting and recieving data from the database.
+Email is send to the course teacher, telling him that a new rating has been saved.

 Created by Jakob Wulff.